cloudera/terraform-provider-cdp/docs/resources/dw_vw_hive.md

 - `availability_zone` (String) This feature works only for AWS cluster type.
 An availability zone to host compute instances.
 If not specified, defaults to a randomly selected availability zone inferred from available subnets.
 - `ebs_llap_spill_gb` (Number) This feature works only for AWS cluster type.
 The size of the EBS volume in GB to be used for LLAP spill storage.
 If not specified, defaults to no extra spill disk.
-- `tags` (List of String) This feature works only for AWS cluster type.
+- `tags` (Map of String) This feature works only for AWS cluster type.
 Tags to be applied to the underlying compute nodes.

 <a id="nestedatt--polling_options"></a>